Generated at: 2026-05-16 10:04:09

 4. Differences in Approach Methods

-The fourth difference is in the approach methods.
+The fourth difference is the approach method.

 In inside sales, building relationships over time is emphasized, and it is common to approach the same contact repeatedly on a regular basis.
 Even if the probability of closing a deal is low at the time of the initial approach, the process involves gradually drawing out the customer's interests and needs to deepen the relationship.